GoogleCloudPlatform/functions-framework-ruby/docs/testing-functions.md

 function, and the testing module will execute all defined startup blocks, in order, as if the server were preparing that function for execution.
-{FunctionsFramework::Testing#run_startup_tasks} returns the resulting globals as a hash, and you can assert against its contents.
+{FunctionsFramework::Testing#run_startup_tasks} returns the resulting globals as a hash, so you can assert against its contents.

 If you use {FunctionsFramework::Testing#run_startup_tasks} to run the startup tasks explicitly, they will not be run again when you call the function itself using {FunctionsFramework::Testing#call_http} or {FunctionsFramework::Testing#call_event}.
+However, if startup tasks have already been run implicitly by {FunctionsFramework::Testing#call_http} or {FunctionsFramework::Testing#call_event}, then attempting to run them again explicitly by calling {FunctionsFramework::Testing#run_startup_tasks} will result in an exception.

 There is currently no way to run a single startup block in isolation.
+If you have multiple startup blocks defined, they are always executed together.

-Following is an example test that runs startup tasks explicitly and asserts against its effects on the globals.
+Following is an example test that runs startup tasks explicitly and asserts against the effect on the globals.

 ```ruby
 require "minitest/autorun"